 Secretly look at another player's dwarf card.
-Then put the dwarf card back in its place,
+Then put the dwarf card back in its place, face down on a path connecting two cards already on the game board, or

 Action Cards With Events

 When you play a "trap" action card, show it to the other players and put it face down on the discard pile.
 Take the corresponding "trap" forest token and place it ...